 While the impacts of the COVID-19 crisis are continually evolving, our commitment to honouring and celebrating life will be our focus.
 We are working with the latest advice from the Department of Health and Human Services (DHHS) to adapt our services and procedures to protect the health and wellbeing of our employees, partners and the community we serve.

-We encourage our community to continue to adhere to all current Victorian Government directives, and if you can stay at home, please do so.
+We encourage our community to continue to adhere to all current Victorian Government directives.

 We are open to support you